 We established the 1999 Plan for the purpose of attracting, motivating and retaining employee and non-employee directors, compensating consultants and promoting our long-term growth and success.
 The 1999 Plan provides that no more than 10% of our issued and outstanding shares of Series A Common Stock can be issued under the 1999 Plan.
-At March 31, 2020, the maximum number of shares that could be issued under the 1999 Plan was approximately 1,762,000 shares, before adjusting for the one-for-reverse stock split.
-There have been approximately 651,000 restricted shares, before adjusting for the one-for-reverse stock split, granted since adopting the 1999 Plan.
-At March 31, 2020, the number of shares of common stock available for future grants under the 1999 Plan was 1,111,000 shares, before adjusting for the one-for-reverse stock split.
+At March 31, 2020, the maximum number of shares that could be issued under the 1999 Plan was approximately 1,762,000 shares.
+There have been approximately 325,500 restricted shares granted since adopting the 1999 Plan.
+At March 31, 2020, the number of shares of common stock available for future grants under the 1999 Plan was 1,436,500 shares.
 Since October 2017, no additional awards were granted under the 1999 Plan.

 We established the 2017 Plan for the purpose of granting cash and equity incentive awards to eligible service providers in order to motivate, attract and retain the talent for which we compete.
 The 2017 Plan provides that the total number of shares reserved for issuance pursuant to awards under the 2017 Plan is 1,100,000 shares, which may be issued as Series A Common Stock or Series C Common Stock, in the discretion of the plan administrator.
 Following the listing of our Series C Common Stock on Nasdaq, only shares of our Series C Common Stock will be issuable under the 2017 Plan.
-As of March 31, 2020, we have granted approximately 262,000 shares, net of shares forfeited or withheld, under the 2017 Plan and approximately 838,000 shares remain available for issuance as of such date.
-The share reserve under the 2017 Plan will not be adjusted for the reverse stock split.
+As of March 31, 2020, we have granted approximately 131,000 shares, net of shares forfeited or withheld, under the 2017 Plan and approximately 969,000 shares remain available for issuance as of such date.
+The total number of shares reserved for issuance under the 2017 Plan will not be adjusted for the reverse stock split.